 Upon realizing the futility of our own life, we begin dismantling our preconceived notions of what life is or should be.

-Instead, we start turning to unprecedented solutions where we can derive meaning and purpose – the search for more.
+Instead, we start turning to unprecedented solutions where we can find our soul’s purpose – the search for more.

 Phase 3: Immersion – a slow integration with the Divine

 While the search for more is definitely a good starting point, this common search doesn’t automatically mean that we are in it for the long haul.

 For instance, this search doesn’t warrant that we’ll automatically become individuals who can manifest our higher selves.

 As a matter of fact, a lot of us are trying to begin this quest towards spiritual awakening and end up not quitting along the way.
 Why so?